Grislow/KnowledgeBase/resources/glossary.md

 When data is only changed by an internal mechanism.
 User input is sent through to the model of the application which in turn updates a components state.

 An example is a UI Form that is controlled by state.

+## Data Buffer
+A region of physical memory that temporarily stores data that is being moved from one place to another.

 ## Data Structures
 Data structures are ways of grouping data which define how this data is related and how you you can work with it.